littleskyfish/query-string-keeper/README.md

 # query-string-keeper
-Query String Keeper plugin for YOURLS - Tested on YOURLS version 1.8.3 and php version 8.0.12.
+Query String Keeper plugin for YOURLS - tested on YOURLS version 1.8.3 and php version 8.0.12.

 Description
 -----------